orbeon/orbeon-forms-doc/form-runner/persistence/relational-db.md

 When using Tomcat, you setup a JDBC data source for your database instance either:

-- in `server.xml`
+- in `server.xml` (not recommended by the Tomcat documentation because it is less flexible)
-- or in a separate context XML file (such as `orbeon.xml`) for the web app.
+- or in a separate context XML file (such as `orbeon.xml`) for the web app (recommended).

-In both cases, you define a `Resource` element containing several configuration attributes.
-We provide examples below for all the databases covered, but for more about Tomcat datasource configuration options
+In both cases, you define a `<Resource>` element containing several configuration attributes.
+We provide examples below for all the databases covered.

 Here is a typical example: